 2. Get a credit builder loan

-Consider a credit builder loan if you want to add a little diversity to your credit portfolio and use a method proven to help build credit.
+A credit builder loan can add diversity to your credit portfolio and help build credit.
 Credit builder loans are small, low-interest loans that can help you improve your score.

 3. Report bills to the credit bureaus